Human pose tracking

 The input video is logged as a sequence of Image objects to the 'Video' entity.

 The segmentation result is logged through a combination of two archetypes.
-The segmentation image itself is logged as an SegmentationImage and contains the id for each pixel.
-The color is determined by the AnnotationContext which is logged with timeless=True as it should apply to the whole sequence.
+The segmentation image itself is logged as a SegmentationImage and contains the id for each pixel.
+The color is determined by the AnnotationContext which is logged with static=True as it should apply to the whole sequence.

 Label mapping